 The physical presence criterion :

 Another crucial criterion is physical presence.
-If an individual stays in Portugal for more than 183 days in a calendar year, he or she is generally considered a Portuguese tax resident.
-These days of presence do not have to be consecutive, and exceptions can be made for temporary stays linked to professional activities or for health reasons.
+If an individual stays in Portugal for more than 183 days in a calendar year, he or she is generally considered a Portuguese tax domicile.
+These days of presence do not have to be consecutive, and exceptions can be made for temporary stays related to professional activities or for health reasons.

 Center of vital interests :

 The center of vital interests is an essential criterion for determining tax domicile in Portugal.
 It refers to an individual's personal, economic and family interests.
 If most of these interests are located in Portugal, the individual will be considered a Portuguese tax resident.
-Professional activities, investments, sources of income and family ties are all taken into account when assessing the center of vital interests.
+Professional activities, investments, sources of income and family ties are taken into account to assess the center of vital interests.

 The length of absence criterion: